williamchanrico/planet-exporter/README.md

 ![project-structure](project-structure.png)

-* The `collector` implements prometheus.Collector and the one behind promhttp.Handler.
+* The `collector` implements prometheus.Collector interface and is the one behind promhttp.Handler.
 It leverages `task/*` packages for expensive metrics (also as cache) instead of preparing them on every prometheus.Collect.
-* The `task/*` packages are the crew that are doing the expensive tasks behind the scene and store the data for the `collector` package.
+* The `task/*` packages are the crew that are doing the expensive tasks behind the scene.
+They store the data for the `collector` package.

 ## Collector Tasks